Washington Nursing Colleges & Licenses

 Washington applicants for an RN license must meet the following requirements:

+Every three years RNs in Washington must complete a license renewal application and pay the fee.
 They must also obtain eight hours of continuing education and proof of 96 active hours of practice per year.
-Two hours of continuing education must be in health equity.
+Two hours of continuing education must be in health equity. |

-Nurse Practitioner (NP) Licenses in Washington
+Nurse Practitioner (NP) Licensure in Washington

 In Washington, an NP is licensed as an Advanced Registered Nurse Practitioner (ARNP) and require the following to be eligible for licensure: